Khachapuri, a traditional Georgian cheese bread rich with history from the Caucasus region, is a decadent and delicious rich appetizer.

 Rich, cheesy bread is one of the best known and most delicious Georgian staples.... and is starting to become a more and more common find on menus across America, outside of the traditional Russian bakeries that were the only spots you could find it a couple years ago.

-There is little question why khachapuri (pronounced "cahh-cha-poo-ree" or "ha-cha-poo-ree" with a whispered, non-voiced rolling of the h similar to a pronounciation you'd find in arabic) is becoming so popular - it is one of the most delicious and easy cheese bread recipes you can make - and it's great for a crowd or party, and perfect for a gooey, tantalizing dish
+There is little question why khachapuri (pronounced “cahh-cha-poo-ree” or “ha-cha-poo-ree” with a whispered, non-voiced rolling of the h similar to a pronounciation you’d find in arabic) is becoming so popular – it is one of the most delicious and easy cheese bread recipes you can make – and it’s great for a crowd or party, and perfect for a gooey, tantalizing dish!

 Forbes even recently named Khachapuri their absolute favorite cheese pizza!